 Students may take any 3 graduate level courses that contribute to their degree program.
-In addition to more MEAM courses, students in the Mechanics of Materials concentration are pre-approved to count any of the following courses as General (Free) Electives.
+In addition to more MEAM courses, students in the Mechanics of Materials concentration are pre-approved to count any of the following courses as General Electives.
 Students should consult their faculty advisor for approval of courses outside of this list.

 Course Title Fall Spring Rare

+BE 5500 Continuum Tissue Mechanics Х

 EAS 5070 Intellectual Property and Business Law for Engineers Х Х

 EAS 5120 Engineering Negotiation Х Х

 EAS 5450 Engineering Entrepreneurship I Х Х

 EAS 5460 Engineering Entrepreneurship II Х Х

 EAS 5950 Foundations of Leadership Х

+IPD 5010 Integrated Computer-Aided Design, Manufacturing, and Analysis Х

+IPD 5150 Product Design Х Х

+MSE 5020 Sustainability of Materials Х